Tlôkwa people: South Africa

 We recognize the late king Lesala as the last paramount king to have led the Batlokoa Ba Mokgalong, who was subsequently assassinated by the British colony for his 9000 cattle and for negotiating for a settlement to share his land.

 In South Africa, the Batlôkwa are found in significant numbers in six of the provinces, namely North West, Gauteng, Limpopo and the Free State, KwaZulu-Natal and Eastern Cape.

+In the Free State, the Batlokwa were given land between Frankfort,Tweeling ,Reitz ,Mamafubedu and the whole of Nketoana for their role in the Free State Wars where they assisted the Boers.

 In the North West the Batlôkwa settled in the region called Tlôkwe near Potchefstroom.
 Batlôkwa are also found at Molatedi Village (Kgosi Matlapeng), Letlhakeng-Montsana Village (Kgosi Sedumedi), Tlokweng Village (Kgosi Motsatsi).
 They are part of the Setswana language grouping of the Sotho–Tswana.
 They arrived in the area in the 1820s and are not part of the Batlôkwa who had been led by Kgosi Sekonyela, as they had seceded at an earlier period.
 There is also scattering of the Batlôkwa found all over the North West Province.

 In the Limpopo province, they are found in a place called boTlôkwa, north of Polokwane.
 Here the Batlôkwa are part of the North-Sotho language grouping.
 They arrived in the region after separating from the Batlôkwa who had fled to the Tshwane region after the defeat of Sekonyela by Moshoeshoe.
 The main Tlôkwa clan in the area is the Batlôkwa Ba Ga Machaka and Ramokgopa.
 The two had separated in a quarrel for chieftaincy, with Ramokgopa ultimately residing in the eastern regions called Mokomene, in Limpopo.
 Another grouping under Kgosi Manthata was moved to Mohodi next to Senwabarwana in 1977 also as a result of chieftaincy quarrels with Batlôkwa ba Mphakane under Kgosi Machaka.

 These areas produced important people such as: